MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 # Create steps and add 3D models or media in the Dynamics 365 Guides PC app

 Steps are the central building block for creating a guide in Dynamics 365 Guides.
-After creating the [structure for your guide in the **Outline** page](structure-guide.md), you add instruction text and 3D models or media to support those steps in the **Step Editor**.
+After creating the [structure for your guide in the **Outline** page](structure-guide.md), you add instructional text and 3D models or media to support those steps in the **Step Editor**.
 The instructions you create in the WYSIWYG **Step Editor** match what the operator will see in the Step card on [!include[pn-hololens](../includes/pn-hololens.md)].
 The following graphic shows the Step Editor  in the PC app and the Step card that the user sees on HoloLens.

 ![Step Editor and Step card](media/step-editor-step-card.PNG "Step Editor and Step card")